-Roger Ebert said, “One of the gifts a movie lover can give another is the title of a wonderful film they have not discovered yet.”
-How true is this?
+Roger Ebert once shared, “One of the gifts a movie lover can give another is the title of a wonderful film they have not discovered yet.”
+Isn’t that captivating?

 Who is a Movie Critic?